Adaptive Neyman Allocation: Introduction

-Recall that the competitive ratio of the aforementioned adaptive Neyman allocation algorithm is $1 + O(T^{-\frac{M-1}{M}})$, which quickly approaches $1 + O(T^{-1})$, the information-theoretic limit of conducting experiments when the number of stages is large.
-Combining these two results, it shows that the adaptive Neyman allocation algorithm is second-order efficient when the number of stages is large.
+We also prove a novel information-theoretic $1 + O(T^{-1})$ competitive lower bound of conducting adaptive experiments.
+Recall that the competitive ratio of the aforementioned adaptive Neyman allocation algorithm is $1 + O\big(T^{-\frac{M-1}{M}}\big)$, which quickly approaches $1 + O(T^{-1})$ when the number of stages is large.
+Combining these two results, it shows that the adaptive Neyman allocation algorithm is second-order optimal when the number of stages is large.
 See Figure~\ref{fig:Illustration:CR} for an illustration.
-To the best of our knowledge, the best known result that studies a very similar yet different question in the literature \citep{antos2010active, carpentier2011finite, grover2009active} translates into a $1 + O(T^{-\frac{1}{2}})$ ratio, and conjectures that this ratio is best-possible.
-Our results negate this conjecture by improving this ratio.
+To the best of our knowledge, the best known result that studies the same question in the literature \citep{antos2010active, carpentier2011finite, grover2009active} translates into a $1 + O\big(T^{-\frac{1}{2}}\big)$ ratio (see Section~\ref{sec:Optimization} for details), and conjectures that this ratio is best possible.
+Our work negates this conjecture by improving this ratio.

-Our results have two practical implications.
+Our work has two practical implications.
 First, conducting a two-stage or three-stage experiment can be sufficiently efficient as long as the sample size in each stage approximately follows an exponentially increasing pattern.
-Even though the two-stage or three-stage experiment is not second-order efficient, having the ability to adaptively adjust the allocation of subjects based on insights from earlier stages of the experiment can greatly improve efficiency.
-Second, if there is existing experimental data available, practitioners can use it as the first stage experiment to estimate the levels of variability from the treated and control groups, and guide the allocation of subjects in later stages and improve efficiency.
+Even though the two-stage or three-stage experiment is not optimal, having the ability to adaptively adjust the allocation of units based on insights from earlier stages can greatly improve efficiency.
+Second, if there is existing experimental data available, practitioners can use it as the first stage experiment to estimate the levels of variability from the treated and control groups, and guide the allocation of units in later stages.